List of Agents of S.H.I.E.L.D. characters: Jiaying

-Jiaying (portrayed by Dichen Lachman) is the Inhuman wife of Calvin Johnson, and Daisy and Kora's mother, who does not age and can heal rapidly via an elder of her village giving their life each year.
+Jiaying (portrayed by Dichen Lachman) is the Inhuman wife of Calvin Johnson, and Daisy and Kora's mother, who does not age and can heal herself rapidly via an elder of her village giving their life each year.
 Pieced back together by Calvin after Daniel Whitehall dissects her to discover the secret to her abilities, Jiaying is never the same, and goes to great lengths to find her daughter; even going as far as to willingly take innocent lives to feed her abilities.
 Eventually, Jiaying tries to escape this new persona by founding Afterlife, a haven for Inhumans, and when Daisy (going by Skye) journeys there, she happily becomes her mentor.
 However, when S.H.I.E.L.D. discovers Afterlife, Jiaying starts a war with them, and attempts to kill all humans with artificial Terrigen crystals.
 After Skye attacks her, she attempts to drain her life, but is stopped by Calvin, who kills her.

 While in the year 1983, Melinda May and Elena Rodriguez visit Jiaying at Afterlife to help Elena regain her powers, which the Inhuman determines is mental based.
 After Nathaniel Malick attacks Afterlife and sways Kora to her side, May and Rodriguez convince Jiaying to escape and regroup.
 She later rejoins S.H.I.E.L.D. and encounters Daisy, only for Nathaniel to find them and kill Jiaying.